Mango Wood Furniture - Warm Exotic Wood for Any Interior

 Yes.
 We offer natural oiled, bleached, dark stained, and black stained mango wood.
 Ask about the options for your specific product.

-Mango Wood versus Oak — When to Choose What?
+Mango Wood versus Oak — When to Choose Which?

-Both are excellent wood types, but they offer a different experience.
+Both are excellent types of wood, but they offer a different experience.
 Oak is more formal, cooler in tone, and more timeless in the classic sense.
-Mango wood is warmer, more exotic, and more individual.
+Mango wood is warmer, more exotic, and more distinctive.
 If your interior already has many dark elements, mango wood can provide the right contrast.
-If your interior is already warm in tone, oak can be that extra point of calm.
+If your interior is already warm in tone, oak can be that extra calming element.

-For outdoor use or damp rooms (kitchen, bathroom), we advise against both without additional treatment.
+For outdoor use or damp areas (kitchen, bathroom), we advise against both without additional treatment.
 Mango wood is intended for indoor use.

 Combining Mango Wood in Your Interior